MasegoM94/report-usage-forecasting/docs/model_diagnostics_methodology.md

 ## 8. Distribution Test Policy

-Sprint 5 tests residual normality using:
+The diagnostics pipeline tests residual normality using:

 1. **Jarque-Bera test:** joint test of skewness and kurtosis.
 Applied to all sample sizes.
 2. **Shapiro-Wilk test:** direct normality test.
 Applied only when `n < 5000` due to computational constraints.

-**Sprint 5 policy:** Non-normality (significant JB or SW p-value) does NOT automatically classify a model as poor.
+**This policy:** Non-normality (significant JB or SW p-value) does NOT automatically classify a model as poor.
 Non-normality primarily affects the reliability of prediction intervals, not point-forecast accuracy.
 MASE and WAPE are distribution-free metrics unaffected by residual non-normality.